Vicentesan/how-to-jwks/README.md

 This repo is my first shot at building a simple way to do JWKS (JSON Web Key Set) authentication.
 I learned the basics from [Diego Fernandes (@dieegosf)](https://x.com/dieegosf) and then dove into key rotation, token validation, and session management.
 I kept it straightforward and reliable.
 Big shoutout to Diego for teaching me the fundamentals of JWKS and inspiring me to write this blog post at [vicentesan.dev/blog/how-to-jwks](https://vicentesan.dev/blog/how-to-jwks).

 This is a living document for everyone.
 Feel free to open issues if you want to discuss improvements, edge cases, or share your own experiences.
-Pull requests are totally welcome — let's learn and improve together!
+Pull requests are totally welcome.
+Let's learn and improve together!

 > **New to JWKS or JWTs?** If you landed here and aren't sure what any of this means, check out the full article at [vicentesan.dev/blog/how-to-jwks](https://vicentesan.dev/blog/how-to-jwks) for a complete walkthrough of JSON Web Tokens and JSON Web Key Sets.